 This mini three day vacation was of course for Ingress, but attempting to play Ingress in downtown New Orleans during parades is another story.
 The entire city shuts down and puts focus on the parades.
 Police department litters the streets preventing cars and people from crossing the path of the parade.
 The ground floor is shoulder to shoulder with a ground that you don't want to look at.
 You are at the source of the party and it's a mess.

 In some areas of the route, high risers exist where those with funds to spend can stand above all.
 They can rain down beads from the safety of an enclosure while having a party of their own.
 Thankfully, my hotel was on the route of a parade and near a bar.
 So I could go from bar onward to parade as much as I wanted.
 The people of NOLA make the experience for you.
-I ran into people from Canada & Germany, as we exchanged stores while awaiting the next float.
+I ran into people from Canada & Germany, as we exchanged stories while awaiting the next float.

 There was no shortage of drugs being offered to me by individuals that didn't seem to stay in the shadows.
 Just a whisper in my ear if I wanted some molly or weed.
 It was a non-stop party in the streets, as float after float passed by.